jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/configuring-aggregated-ethernet-interfaces-using-horizon.rst

 #.
 Complete any other settings required for the Interface Class.

     .. note::
-        For a |prod-os| OpenStack application data interface attached to a data network, the |MTU| must be
+        For a |prod-os| application data interface attached to a data network, the |MTU| must be
         equal to or larger than the |MTU|
         of the data network to which the interface is attached.